-- A minimum grade point average of 3.0 on a 4.0 scale in the Science GPA (BCPM), All Other Courses GPA (AO) or Total GPA on the AMCAS Application;
+- A minimum grade point average of 3.0 on a 4.0 scale in either the Science GPA (BCPM), the All Other Courses GPA (AO), or Total GPA on the AMCAS Application.

-- Submit a completed AMCAS application listing The Ohio State University College of Medicine as a school selection by November 1;
+- Submit a completed AMCAS application listing The Ohio State University College of Medicine as a school selection, along with transcripts by November 1.

-- Complete and submit the OSU College of Medicine Secondary Application;
+- Complete and submit the OSU College of Medicine Secondary Application by December 15.

-- Be referred to the MEDPATH Program by the OSU College of Medicine Admissions Committee and complete the MEDPATH supplemental application provided via your status page; and
+- Be referred to the MEDPATH Program by the OSU College of Medicine Admissions Committee and complete the MEDPATH supplemental application provided via your status page by January 31.

 - Interview with the College of Medicine Admissions Committee

-Courses taken during the academic year (autumn and spring semesters, and summer term) include, but are not limited to, biochemistry, histology, genetics, physiology, medical terminology, medical ethics, pharmacology and/or microbiology.
-Facilitated review sessions are provided for the most challenging courses.
+Courses taken during the academic year (autumn and spring semesters) include, but are not limited to, biochemistry, genetics, histology, medical terminology, microbiology and physiology.
+Tutoring is provided for the most challenging courses.
 Community service projects, a mentoring program, and professional development sessions are integral components of the Post Baccalaureate Program.